Eccentric Irish Wedding Traditions and wonderful wedding blessings

 The magic hanky is another practice that the Irish wedding traditions embrace.
 It is a special handkerchief made of linen.
 The practice involves the bride holding the hanky throughout her wedding day.
 The piece symbolises good luck and often has shamrocks embroidered into its design.

-The magic hanky is to be converted into a bonnet for the future Christening of the bride’s first child.
+The magic hanky is to be converted into a bonnet for the future christening of the bride’s first child.
 The hanky is passed down from mothers to daughters and is used for weddings and christenings in the family.

 The Lucky Horseshoe